 Applications for pupillage

 Monckton Chambers offers pupillage for twelve months, full time.
-The award is £65,000.
+The award is £70,000.
 We ordinarily take two pupils per year.
 Monckton Chambers recruits pupils selectively in the expectation of being able to offer all pupils tenancy, should they meet the required standard.
-In the past 10 years, 15 out of 18 Monckton pupils were offered tenancy.
+On average, between 80 and 90% of pupils are offered tenancy.

 Selection & interview process

 Our interview process is then in two stages.
-The first interview is shorter and more informal.
-We seek to identify candidates with the skills and potential to be an outstanding barrister within our fields of expertise.
+The first interview is shorter and less formal.
+We seek to identify candidates with the skills and potential to be outstanding barristers within our fields of expertise.
 We do not test specific legal knowledge.

-Candidates invited for a second interview who have not previously completed a mini-pupillage are offered the opportunity of spending a few days with us to learn more about what we do and to experience the atmosphere in Chambers.
-It is not, however, a requirement of the application process that you should complete a mini-pupillage with us.
+Candidates invited for a second interview who have not previously completed a mini pupillage are offered the opportunity (Covid restrictions permitting) of spending some time with us to learn more about what we do and to experience the atmosphere in Chambers.
+It is not, however, a requirement of the application process that you should complete a mini pupillage with us.

 How to apply